 - Contribute on behalf of the Ubuntu Budgie community - a financial contribution for 2017 was donated to the Solus community since Solus provides much of the development behind the Budgie Desktop.
 Solus themeselves stopped donations in 2018.
 We will keep reserves available if and when Solus restart donation receipts.

 - Stretch Goal - ensure we have reserves to meet five years of costs (2019 - 2023).

 - Infrastructure costs relating to the website, test build servers, domain registrations

 - Reserves are in place as a contingency to account for unexpected expenses.

-As some of you may know, we recently moved our community over to a discourse forum which was generously provided through sponsorship as well. https://www.discourse.org/
+Last year we moved our community over to a discourse forum which was generously provided through sponsorship as well. https://www.discourse.org/

 While this is yet to be implemented on our part, Status.io has provided a sponsorship that will help us keep our community up to date with system interruptions in our infrastructure. https://status.io

-We have set our sights this year to meet two very sizable cost goals; looking to fund equipment with HiDPI capability and with multiple HiDPI monitors.
+Last year we set our sights this year to meet two very sizable cost goals; looking to fund equipment with HiDPI capability and with multiple HiDPI monitors.
 We recognise that more and more of our community use multi monitors and increasingly with HiDPI type resolutions.
-Unfortunately, we do not have such equipment to provide both development and support activities.
+Through your contributions we have enough money to purchase a couple of HiDPI monitors.

 Our confidence level for our financial viability is as close to 100% as you can get.